-Cyclists love the best cycling socks, and the bolder, brighter and brasher, the better.
+Cyclists love the best cycling socks, and the bolder/brighter/brasher they are, the better.
 Your socks are a real opportunity to make a statement on the weekend group ride and, with so many designs out there, there’s no shortage of options.

 And, as an added bonus, some cycling socks can also keep your feet warm and prevent your cycling shoes from chafing.
 They're made for your road bike but considering how cold you can get on an electric bike, they are handy for those too.

-With that in mind, we’ve selected three of the best pairs of cycling socks.
+With that in mind, we’ve selected the best pairs of cycling socks.
 They combine eye-catching style with quality design.

 If DeFeet knows how to do one thing properly, it’s socks.
 In fact, the company specialises in socks.
 The Aireator was DeFeet’s original sock in 1992 and continues to set the standard.
 The Aireator has an open mesh construction, ensuring excellent breathability and quick-drying performance, ideal for those sweaty summer rides.